raspberrypilearning/editor-rocket-launch/en/step_11.md

 --- task ---

-We’d love to hear your thoughts about using the Code editor to complete the Hello World project!
+We’d love to hear your thoughts about using the Code editor to complete the 'Rocket launch' project!

 ➡️ Please complete our [feedback form](https://form.raspberrypi.org/4873648) to let us know.